Estra0/Estra0/README.md

 - ❓ I'm a Otaku
 - ⛔ I do not accept any request
-- ⚡ Fun fact: I love the Tokyo Ghoul Manga
+- ⚡ Fun fact: I want to learn how to do cod 4 mission :)